OleksandrKucherenko/if.sample/doc/adr/0009-distributed-tracing.md

 - Use [Jagger](https://www.jaegertracing.io/) solution.
 - Enable open telemetry in services.
-- Make jagger a part of the docker-compose environment, but run in separated profile - "UI".
+- Make jagger a part of the docker-compose environment.

 ```bash
 # run jagger web UI